LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 > **Note:** You're entering your details in `wei` not in `ether` (1 ether = 1000000000000000000 wei)
 3. Then click on `transact`

-    **🎉 Congratulations you have successfully added your 1st Room on the contract. 🎉**
+    **🎉 Congratulations, you've successfully added your 1st room in the contract. 🎉**

     (You can find the same in the terminal also.)

     Now the Landlord of the room is your 1st Ether Address.
 (The one with 99.99 Test Ethers in wallet.)

 4. change the `Account Address` from the drop down menu.
-(Choose anyone except one with 99.99 Ether)
+(Choose anyone except the one with 99.99 ether)

 <img height="300px" alt="Change Address" src="img4.png">

 5. Add the total amount you previously chosen as (rent cost + security deposit)
-6. And then from the dropdown `wei` choose `ether`
+6. And then from the dropdown `wei`, choose `ether`

 <img height="300px" alt="Change Value" src="img5.png">